elie-chaaban/pos-demo/README.md

 ## 🏪 **What is This System?**

-A modern, comprehensive Point of Sale (POS) system specifically designed for **salons, spas, and retail businesses**.
+A modern, comprehensive Point of Sale (POS) system specifically designed for **salons, spas, and retail businesses** by Remy Daher.
 This system handles everything from daily transactions to detailed financial reporting, employee management, and customer relationships.

 **Perfect for businesses that need:**